 Just as the branches in a tree don’t struggle to bear the fruit of the tree, the believers in Christ must not struggle to bear Christ-like fruit.
 You are expected to bear fruit in Christ supernaturally or effortlessly!

 Jesus said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 (John 15:4-5 NKJV).

-The believers who continue to grow in the grace and in the knowledge of the Lord Jesus Christ will bear much fruit effortlessly, without any striving, straining, sweating, or struggling.
+The believers who continue to grow in the grace and the knowledge of the Lord Jesus Christ will bear much fruit effortlessly, without striving, straining, sweating, or struggling.

-It is simply an exercise in failure, futility and frustration for any believer to attempt to bear Christ-like fruit from his own resources and not from Christ’s.
+It is simply an exercise in failure, futility, and frustration for any believer to attempt to bear Christ-like fruit from their resources and not from Christ’s.

-Without you daily, regularly, constantly or continually drawing grace from Christ and depending on the grace of Christ, you cannot bear Christ-like fruit.
+Without you drawing grace from Christ and depending on the grace of Christ constantly, consistently, and continually, you cannot bear Christ-like fruit always, consistently, and continuously.

 Jesus warns, “If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.”
 (John 15:6 NKJV).